pkhanal/openwhisk-nlc-action/README.md

 Here, we have created few classes and added some training data to create a classifier.
 Normally, you will go through multiple iteration depending on the size of the training data to ensure that classification works as expected for new texts.

-# Create OpenWhisk Action
+# OpenWhisk Action
-[https://developer.ibm.com/openwhisk/](OpenWhisk) provides a distributed compute service to execute application logic in response to events.
+(OpenWhisk)[https://developer.ibm.com/openwhisk/] provides a distributed compute service to execute application logic in response to events.
 It is similar to other serverless computing platforms such as [AWS Lambda](https://aws.amazon.com/lambda/), [Azure Functions](https://azure.microsoft.com/en-us/services/functions/), [Google Cloud Functions](https://cloud.google.com/functions/), [webtask](https://webtask.io/) etc..

 We will create a [docker action](https://console.ng.bluemix.net/docs/openwhisk/openwhisk_actions.html#openwhisk_actions_docker) for this example.
 The logic is written is python ([classifier.py](docker-action/client/classifier.py)).
 The logic uses the Natural Language Classifeir created earlier to process the input text and outputs the response that tells whether the input text is querying the state of the IoT device or it is trying to control the IoT device.